Kevinpgalligan/toki-poems/README.md

 [Write-up here](https://kevingal.com/blog/toki-poetry.html).

 ## Installation
-Requires: Common Lisp, quicklisp (the de-facto package manager for Common Lisp).
+Requires: a Common Lisp implementation, quicklisp (the de-facto package manager for Common Lisp).
+[Portacle](https://portacle.github.io/) is the quickest way to get started.

 Clone the repo into your quicklisp local-projects folder.
 Then, from a REPL, run `(ql:quickload 'toki)`.